26-Year-Old Defenseman – Boston Bruins

 Torey Krug Contract Information:

-Signed a one-year, $3.4 million contract extension with the Bruins in March 2015.
+Signed a four-year, $21 million contract with the Bruins in June 2016.

 To instantly reveal our fantasy analysis of every player – including Torey Krug – simply subscribe now.

 |2017-18 Proj||26||NHL||BOS||81||Subscribe now to see our 2017-18 projections for Torey Krug|